×

 So, it might seem like the importance of Stepney/spare tyres is slowly deteriorating in the eyes of car and tyre manufacturers, but that is not entirely the case.

-Many car manufacturers still offer interior spare in the car’s boot for a spare tyre.
-This means that there are still many motorists that have the option to carry a spare wheel/tyre in their vehicle in case of a tyre related emergency.
+Many car manufacturers still offer an interior spare in the car’s boot for a spare tyre.
+This means that there are still many motorists who have the option to carry a spare wheel/tyre in their vehicle in case of a tyre-related emergency.

 Having that spare tyre in the boot of your car is recommended, particularly if you are driving long distances – it’s what the Davies brothers would have wanted after all.